-Before the Bell: Five things every Canadian investor needs to know
+Five things every Canadian investor needs to know

 In the Middle East, Qatar’s main stock index fell more than 7 per cent after Saudi Arabia - the world’s biggest crude oil exporter - the United Arab Emirates, Egypt and Bahrain cut ties with Qatar, accusing the Gulf Arab state of supporting terrorism.
 The move escalated a dispute over Qatar’s support for the Muslim Brotherhood, the world’s oldest Islamist movement.

 In Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 0.1 percent.
-Japan’s Nikkei closed down less than 0.1 per cent.
+Japan’s Nikkei closed down 0.03 per cent.
 The Shanghai index was down 0.45 per cent, and the Hang Seng was off 0.24 per cent.

 Commodities